 Teach key skills focused to assess with ultrasound trauma and emergencies within the emergency room with emphasis on real experiences lived by the group of expert teachers.

 Certificate: Onsite Administration (if course fee is paid prior to course) or E-mail Administration (upon receipt of payment post-course)

-Course directors and faculty must be experts in the field of trauma and disaster.
+Course Director & Faculty: Course directors and faculty must be experts in the field of trauma and disaster.
 The director and faculty can be international or local experts.
 All course directors and faculty must be pre-approved.